 Assigned work will not be accepted past the scheduled due date except only for extreme legitimate emergencies approved by the instructor.
 The course calendar shows the final date work will be excepted and after that time you will be locked out from submitting.
 If you know you will have difficulties completing assignments, please discuss this with me ahead of time.
-Being present in class is vital to your success.
-If you miss class discussions, lectures are available to you in Brightspace so you do not lose critical academic information due to an absence.
 Please note that per policy, students will not be dropped after the last day of the student-initiated drops without a compelling reason.
 A failing grade in the course in NOT a legitimate reason.